Go WILD this June with your local Wildlife Trust!

 Each Random Act of Wildness doesn’t have to be particularly energetic, either.
 Sitting under a tree listening to birdsong constitutes a wild act - which I did yesterday and I have to confess to having fallen asleep.
 Reading a nature book could be another.
 Working out which bird is sitting on your fence could be another.
 And of course helping nature could be another – putting a bird feeder up in your garden, creating a log pile, allocating an area where you’re going to let the weeds grow with abandon, or sow wildflowers.

-People of all ages can sign up so you can join in as a family – get the kids away from their ipads or smartphone thingies for once.
+People of all ages can sign up so you can join in as a family, as a care home, as a business or as a school or group.
 And it’s a chance to discover all about the wildlife your local Wildlife Trust is working to protect – and find out how you can help.

-There are 47 Wildlife Trusts in the UK, and they all have a range of activities you can get involved in, and lots of ways in which you can Go Wild this June.
+There are 46 Wildlife Trusts in the UK, and they all have a range of activities you can get involved in, and lots of ways in which you can Go Wild this June.
 You can sign up as yourself and family, or your class/school or your workplace.
-There are posters you can download and pin up so that you can record your acts of wildness and there’s an app as well.